waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/2-sprint-2-mvp.md

 ### Changes / Improvements

-I showed it to my end-user to see what they though and they reminded me I needed to add a delete button in the table, but other than that it was all good.
+I showed it to my end-user to see what they thought and they reminded me I needed to add a delete button in the table, but other than that it was all good.

 ![Workouts Table New](screenshots/workouts_table_new.png)